 How to Write an Effective Chemistry Research Paper (Part 1)

 Here, we will state the rules about the format and content of a research paper in chemistry and explain the scientific conventions used in chemistry papers.
+These rules and conventions will help you write research papers in chemistry effectively and confidently.
+Alternatively, there is an AI-driven language enhancement tool, Trinka, which could be used.
+Trinka is world’s first online grammar checker and language correction tool that is custom-built for academic writing and caters to subject-specific requirements.

 Format and Content of Chemistry Articles